Graphic Overlay Materials | Melrose Nameplate & Label Co. | U.S. Manufacturing Solutions

 Polyester

 Polyester is the preferred overlay material in membrane switches.
 Autotype is the leading supplier of polyester for such applications.
-It is available in textured, scratch-resistant glass, and outdoor rated options.
+It is available in textured, scratch-resistant glass, and outdoor-rated options.

 • Fatigue Resistance: Polyester offers superior fatigue resistance (to 1,000,000 cycles).